-Ok, I’m not going lie – this book makes me cry.
+Ok, I’m not going to lie – this book makes me cry.
 The story takes place at a zoo in Japan where most of the animals were put to death because they were afraid a bomb would hit the zoo and they would escape.
 It shows a very different side of war.

 Sadako and the Thousand Paper Cranes by Eleanor Coerr

-This book is a classic, and it’s definitely a teacher and student favorite!
-I always end our unit with this book and then my students and I make our own paper cranes using this tutorial.
+This book is a classic, and it’s a teacher and student favorite!
+I always end our unit with this book and then my students and I make our paper cranes using this tutorial.
 Some students will get frustrated with it, and others will love it! : )